-This week’s wonderfully delicious #icecreamwednesday post comes from my friend Leila Dukes, who now works at ING Media, a PR agency with a specialist food & consumer team.
+This week’s wonderfully delicious #icecreamwednesday post comes from my friend Leila Dukes.
 Leila’s long been considering setting up her own food blog.
 Please join me in encouraging her to do just that!

 I considered using the phrase “guilt-free” in the name of this recipe, but I don’t believe that an ugly emotion like “guilt” should ever be associated with food.